01: Understanding and Preparing Your Event Data

 Data must be a

-must be a three-dimensional array: the first margin (rows) specifies the region, the second margin (columns) specifies the groups of interest, and the third margin (matrix slices) specifies the time period.
-Other models will follow this same order of margins: for example, data for the MCAR model will be a two-dimensional array (matrix) with regions along the rows and groups along the columns.
-Data for the UCAR model can simply be a vector;Time periods, regions, and groups must be consistent.
+Ymust have at least one total event.
+The CAR model will not be able to smooth information if there is no event data present.
+For a CAR model, this includes any set of all regions; for an MCAR model, this is any set of all regions and groups; and for the MSTCAR model, this is the entire dataset;Yandncan be up to a three-dimensional array: the first margin (rows) specifies the region, the second margin (columns) specifies the groups of interest, and the third margin (matrix slices) specifies the time period;Time periods, regions, and groups must be consistent.
 If your data contains counts for all regions in a specified set of groups for 1979 and 1981, for example, it must also include counts for all regions and all groups for 1980 as well, even if those counts have zero events;

 Groups of many types are allowed as long as your sociodemographic groups are combined in the appropriate margin.
 For example, your groups may include just age groups, a mixture of age-sex groups, or even a mix of age-race-sex groups;